Maura Laverty: Television work

-Legacy
+Death and legacy

+Laverty died on 28 July 1966 at her home in Dublin, as a result of coronary thrombosis.
 Her papers are deposited in the National Library of Ireland.

 A biography, The Maura Laverty Story, by Seamus Kelly, was published in 2017.

 A play based on her life, Maura Laverty–This Was Your Life, by Bairbre Ní Chaoimh and Yvonne Quinn premiered in Dublin in 2019.